yandthj/HPC/docs/Documentation/Systems/Kestrel/Running/index.md

 Nodes in the shared partition can be shared by multiple users or jobs.
 This partition is intended for jobs that do not require a whole node.

 !!! tip
-    Testing at NREL has been done to evaluate the performance of VASP using shared nodes.
+    Testing at NLR has been done to evaluate the performance of VASP using shared nodes.
 Please see the [VASP page](../../../Applications/vasp.md#vasp-on-kestrel) for specific recommendations.

 #### Usage